Dissipative structures in topological lattices of nonlinear optical resonators

-Here we theoretically analyze nonlinear dynamics in an arbitrary lattice of coupled resonators and study in detail the dynamics of soliton formation in a 1D lattice (with periodic boundary conditions) of coupled resonators (Fig.~\ref{fig:pic1}(c,d)) and demonstrate that the system exhibits a rich 2D spatiotemporal nonlinear dynamics.
-Specifically, we demonstrate the formation of coherent spatio-temporal solitons in equally coupled, topologically trivial, 1D chains and demonstrate that the mean-field model describing the dynamics can be represented in the form of elliptic or hyperbolic 2D LLE (cf. Fig.~\ref{fig:pic1}(e))~\cite{Ablowitz2021Transverse}, thereby making a link to the prior findings in the field of spatial solitons~\cite{SCROGGIE19941323,Firth2002Dynamical} and generalizing the conventional single-mode coupled resonator theory~\cite{Morichetti2012First,marti2020slow}.
-We describe the principles of 2D FWM processes, the global soliton formation, showing that the system is equivalent to the solutions found to exist in the edge state of the 2D topological Haldane model~\cite{mittal2021topological}.
+Here we theoretically analyze nonlinear dynamics in an arbitrary lattice of coupled resonators and study in detail the dynamics of soliton formation in a 1D chain (with periodic boundary conditions, cf. Fig.~\ref{fig:pic1}(c,d)).
+We show that the system exhibits a rich 2D spatio-temporal nonlinear dynamics.
+Specifically, we demonstrate the formation of coherent spatio-temporal solitons in equally coupled, topologically trivial, 1D chains and demonstrate that the mean-field model describing the dynamics can be represented in the form of elliptic or hyperbolic 2D LLE (cf. Fig.~\ref{fig:pic1}(e))~\cite{Ablowitz2021Transverse}, thereby making a link to the prior findings in the field of spatial solitons~\cite{SCROGGIE19941323,Firth2002Dynamical} and generalizing the conventional single-mode coupled-resonator theory~\cite{Morichetti2012First,marti2020slow}.
+We describe the principles of 2D FWM processes and the global soliton formation, showing that the system is equivalent to the solutions found to exist in the edge state of the 2D topological Haldane model~\cite{mittal2021topological}.
 We also predict novel emergent nonlinear effects such as edge-to-bulk scattering and regularized wave collapse.
 Equally, we identify the breaking down mechanism of the topological edge state formed soliton using the simplest example of the 1D SSH topological model due to the more complex four wave mixing pathways.
 Our work bridges the knowledge gap between the simplest and relatively well-understood case of the photonic dimer~\cite{tikan2020symmetry,komagata2021dissipative} and the topological arrangement studied in Ref.~\cite{mittal2021topological}, revealing the dramatic change of the dynamics caused by the increased dimensionality of the system.

-\emph{Model.}--- We theoretically describe a lattice of coupled nonlinear optical resonators using the mean-field approximation, via a system of coupled LLE.
-In the main text we treat the simplest case of equally coupled chain of resonators, while we present the general reasoning for an arbitrary lattice (including the 1D topological SSH model) in the Supplementary Materials.